Spondias purpurea: Description

 Urushiol is present in the sap of the tree and in small concentrations of the fruit peel; this can trigger contact dermatitis in sensitized individuals.
 This reaction is more likely to occur in people who have not been exposed to other plants from the family Anacardiaceae, such as poison oak and poison ivy, which are widespread in the United States.

 In Florida growth is relegated to near-tropical areas of the state, and the tree is killed or greatly harmed by cold winter temperatures from Palm Beach County northward.

 The fruit are most often enjoyed as-is, raw and fully ripe.
 Ripe fruits will be soft to the touch and are very sweet.
 They are eaten much like a plum or mango, with the pulp eaten and the stone discarded.
 The pulp can be used to make beverages, mashed and mixed with water and a sweetener.
 Whole fruits are boiled in water with sugar and sometimes other fruits to make a syrup or "honey".
 This is eaten with ice cream or alone as a dessert.
 The fruits are cooked whole to make preserves, the seeds strained from the liquid.
 Boiling and drying S. purpurea fruits will preserve them for several months.
 A typical jocote dish in Salvadoran cuisine consists of a syrup made of panela (a molasses made from artisan sugar blocks made by boiling cane juice from a molienda [cane crushing station traditionally run by oxen or currently with portable gas engines], to evaporate water until it achieves thick molasses consistency, then poured into wood molds and let it cool down.
 Once solidified later are wrapped in dry corn husk leaves called "tuzas" and sold in the markets.
 This can be found only during the harvest season, from around Semana Santa (Easter) to the end of August.

 Unripe fruits can be eaten, though they are much more tart and somewhat bitter.
-In Costa Rica it is customary to eat the unripened fruit with salt.
+In Costa Rica and Ecuador it is customary to eat the unripened fruit with salt.
 They are also made into a tart sauce or pickled in vinegar or lime juice and eaten with chile peppers and salt.
 The ripe and unripe fruit is commonly sold in the streets in most Central American countries in plastic bags; also available are red hot pepper sauce and "alhuaishte" (very fine ground toasted pumpkin seeds).

 In Costa Rica, Panama and Coastal Ecuador the tree is used throughout the countryside as a living fence and can be propagated by planting trunks.